CS790-Team4/RoadAware/README.md

 This file contains the GUI for RoadAware application
 #load the model to be used for GUI-Tejasree
-#dictionary to label all traffic signs class-Tejasree
+#dictionary to label all traffic signs class-Tejasree ,intial screen -Tejasree
-# intial screen -Tejasree
 #Page when upload button is clicked -Tejasree